WwwwwyDev/crawlist/README.md

 ### installing

-You can use pip or pip3 to install the crawlist\
+You can use pip or pip3 to install the crawlist

 `pip install crawlist` or `pip3 install crawlist`

+If you have already installed crawlist, you may need to update to the latest version

+`pip install --upgrade crawlist`

 ### quickly start